bump-sh/docs/src/_help/mcp-servers/debug-sessions.md

 ### Send requests using the MCP server

-After starting the session, you can analyze requests sent by your AI tool.
+After starting a session, you can analyze requests sent by your AI tool.
 For debug/QA, we recommend using [MCPJam](/help/mcp-servers/use-mcp-server/#mcpjam-debug-tool), a free MCP testing platform.

 ### Send requests using cURL